keithallatt/auto-update-project/README.md

 ## Getting Started

-This project is designed to be used
+This project is designed to be used anywhere where updates are frequent or for testing purposes.
+The python script makes no edits to the code downloaded from the git repository online, but simply downloads and runs the code.

 ### Prerequisites